BackrndSource/aa-isbns-visualize-app/README.md

 ## Tile Generation

 - The tiles are generated using the **vips** tool.
 - The demo uses tiles of **5000x5000**, which might not be the most efficient option.
+They are located at public/tiles.
 - The code for generating images and tiles can be found in this repository: [aa-isbns-visualize-utils](https://github.com/BackrndSource/aa-isbns-visualize-utils).

 ## Tech Stack